fbpx

 • “The hook” is your elevator pitch—how would you describe the book in 30 seconds to intrigue someone?

 • “The book” is your longer description of the book—if you need it—and how that book fits into the market.
 As you’ll see in my example below, I only used “the hook” to describe my book on its own, and the next paragraph was describing my book in relation to other published books.
 I didn’t want to say my own book was the next “Goodnight Moon” or “Go the F*ck to Sleep,” but I knew my book was in conversation with those books, so I found a way to work them in.
 In addition, I included titles published by Familius to show that my book would be a good fit for them.
-When you’re writing to an agent and not directly to a publisher, it’s much harder to find books they’ve worked on, so I would just mention a book or two that has been published in the last few years.
+When you’re writing to an agent and not directly to a publisher, it’s much harder to find books they’ve worked on.
+I would not even try to look this up, but rather just use any relevant book that has been published in the last few years.

 • “The cook” is your bio.
 Keep this very short and sweet.
 If you have relevant expertise, include it—for example, if you teach kids how to sail, and your book is about a sailboat, or you’re a shark researcher writing about sharks, definitely say so.

-Below is my successful query for “Everyone’s Sleepy but the Baby.”
+Below is my successful query for “Everyone’s Sleepy but the Baby” (affiliate link).

 Read the rest of this entry »